Cut Gem Bespoke Gems

 Natural Blue Topaz - Brilliant Pear

-Design by Jeff Graham -vid
+Design by Jeff Graham - video.

 Some slight veil in one corner though not really visible to the naked eye.

 The Brilliant Pear is designed to cut like a standard round brilliant and look like a pear.
 The light return is excellent, much better than any traditional pear I've ever seen.
 Unlike many pear designs, this one employs a centred culet.
 The pavilion is basically a split mains variation of the SRB with 3 elongated sets of facets, and the crown is also a modification of the SRB pattern.
 This produces a pleasingly shaped stone with the added attraction that this design can be mounted in standard 4-prong findings and settings designed for round stones.
+Natural Blue Topaz (irradiated).

 Lucifer - Ruby